SFST's speech on public finance at LegCo Finance Committee special meeting

 Chairman and Honourable Members,

 This session of the special meetings of the Finance Committee will examine the expenditure estimates of the Treasury Branch and related departments.
-The policy areas under the Treasury Branch's purview cover revenue and financial control, provision of central support services within the Government and maintenance of government properties.
 Before the question session begins, I would like to brief Members on a few points.

 Estimates of expenditure

-The estimated total expenditure of the Treasury Branch and the departments under its purview for 2020-21 is about $84.511 billion.
-The amount represents an increase of $74.726 billion (i.e. more than sevenfold) over the original estimate of $9.785 billion for the last year.
-The increase is mainly attributed to a substantial rise in the non-recurrent expenditure under Head 147 of the Treasury Branch, from the approved estimate of $34 million in the last financial year to an estimate of $74.851 billion this year, as a result of the implementation of one-off relief measures.
-The one-off relief measures include a cash payout scheme (Note 1) and two one-off electricity charges subsidy schemes (Note 2) (i.e. electricity charges subsidy for eligible residential accounts and supplementary electricity charges subsidy for eligible public housing tenants affected by redevelopment, major repair or improvement works).
-Discounting the non-recurrent expenditure, the estimated total recurrent expenditure of the Treasury Branch and the departments under its purview is only $9.464 billion, which is $56 million (around 0.6 per cent) less than the original estimate for the last year.
+The estimated total expenditure of the Treasury Branch and the departments under its purview for 2021-22 is about $50.434 billion, representing a decrease of $34.077 billion (about 40 per cent) over the original estimate of $84.511 billion for last year.
+The decrease is mainly attributed to a drop in the estimated non-recurrent expenditure under Head 147 of the Treasury Branch by $33.852 billion (about 45 per cent).
+The estimate for last year covered the one-off non-recurrent expenditure on the Cash Payout Scheme, the estimated expenditure of which is also higher than that on the consumption voucher scheme to be launched this year.
+Discounting the non-recurrent expenditure, the estimated total recurrent expenditure of the Treasury Branch and the departments under its purview this year is $9.204 billion, which is $260 million (about 3 per cent) less than the original estimate for last year.

 Chairman, my colleagues and I will be happy to answer any questions from Members.